rtmigo/filememo_py/README.md

 resources, or literally makes a request to a paid API.

 The `memoize` decorator returns the cached result when the same function called with the same arguments.
+Thus, the function is expensive only once and free further.

 For example, the simplest cache for downloaded data can be set like this: